-The Hill-Burton Act, helped rural hospitals utilize over \$4.6 billion in grants and \$1.5 billion in loans and grants which helped the construction of about 6,800 healthcare facilities in more than 4000 communities [16].
-The federal government attached provisions to any funds that states received.
-These included: facilities or a soon-to-be updated portion of a facility must be made available to all persons residing within the territorial areas of the application, and a portion of facilities being built or modernized had to be made available to members of the community who cannot pay for medical treatment [16][23].
+The Hill-Burton Act, helped rural hospitals utilize over \$4.6 billion in grants and \$1.5 billion in loans and grants which helped the construction of about 6,800 healthcare facilities in more than 4,000 communities.5 The federal government attached provisions to any funds that states received.
+These included: facilities or a soon-to-be updated portion of a facility must be made available to all persons residing within the territorial areas.
+Also a portion of facilities being built or modernized had to be made available to members of the community who cannot pay for medical care.^{5,6}

-A 2004 study found that over half of the converted Critical Access Hospitals (CAHs) were losing money prior to their affiliations and new payment structure allotted as a result of being categorized as a Critical Access Hospital [6][13].
-A 2009 study found that rural hospitals that converted to a CAH were able to increase their operating revenue, expenses, and margins significantly [13].
-After the conversion, these hospitals increased their profit margin by 2 to 4% [22].
-In 2001, one in every nine hospitals was a CAH.
-A year later, one in every seven hospitals and one in every three non-metropolitan area hospitals were classified as CAH.
+A 2004 study found that over half of the converted Critical Access Hospitals (CAHs) were losing money prior to their system affiliations and new payment structure allotments.^{7,8} After being categorized as a Critical Access Hospital a 2009 study found that rural hospitals that converted to a CAH were able to increase their operating revenue, profit margins, and reduce their expenses.8 After the conversion, these hospitals increased their profit margins significantly by 2 to 4%.9 In 2001, one in every nine hospitals was a CAH.
+A year later, one in every seven hospitals was a CAH and one in every three non-metropolitan area hospitals were classified as CAH. (source)

 Several studies have addressed the issue of organizational structure and its effect on financial performance.
 For instance, Mullner and colleagues took a look at the closures of 161 CAHs from 1980 to 1987.
-These hospitals were then match-controlled with 482 rural hospitals that had remained open during this same period of time.
-This study determined that system affiliation significantly decreased the risk of rural hospitals closing [19].
-Cleverly conducted a larger study that explored 5,722 hospitals with complete Medicare Cost Report data for the three year time period of 1986 through 1989.
-This study utilized a matching function with a comparison linkage to independent hospitals and/or independent hospital systems.
-This research concluded that system hospitals had a higher return on equity and higher costs per care mix-adjusted discharge, higher profits through more aggressive pricing strategies, and greater capital investments when compared to independent hospitals.
-[8]
+These hospitals were then match-controlled with 482 rural hospitals that had remained open during this same time period.
+This study determined that system affiliation significantly decreased the risk of rural hospitals closing.10 William Cleverly conducted a larger study that explored 5,722 hospitals with complete Medicare Cost Report data for the three year time period from 1986 to 1989.
+This study utilized a matching function with a comparison linkage to independent hospitals that were part of a system, also known as "system hospitals" had a higher return on equity and higher costs per care mix-adjusted discharge, higher profits through more aggressive pricing strategies, and greater capital investments when compared to independent hospitals.11

-Joining a multi-hospital system can be viewed as a strategic financial decision to assist rural hospitals in mitigating their financial risk.
-The American Hospital Association (AHA) defines MHS as nonfederal and non-state hospitals that are leased, under contract management, legally incorporated, and/or under the direction of a board of directors, that determine the central direction of two or more hospitals.
-These hospitals are assigned system identifiers in a given year that retain the same identifier as another hospital [9][15].
-The current multi-unit hospital structures are the byproducts of the mergers and affiliations that started in the late 1960s.
-[14]
+Joining a multi-hospital system can be viewed as a strategic financial decision that can assist rural hospitals in mitigating their financial risk.
+The American Hospital Association (AHA) defines MHS as non-federal and non-state hospitals that are either leased, under contract management, legally incorporated, and/or under the direction of a board of directors, that determine the central direction of two or more hospitals.
+These hospitals are assigned system identifiers during a given year that retain the same identifier as another hospital to assist in "tracking" hospitals within the system.^{12,13} The current multi-unit hospital structures are the byproducts of the mergers and affiliations that started in the late 1960s.14

-Multi-hospital systems can differ on many different dimensions; one main difference is the type of hospital's organizational financial structure.
+Multi-hospital systems can differ on many different dimensions; one main difference is the hospital's organizational financial structure.
 The term "profitability" has taken on different meanings.
-Some researchers define profitability by its strict accounting definition, while others address it with respect to cash flow.
-[17] For this study, profitability status defined as either "for-profit" or "not-for-profit" will be based on its true accounting origins.
+Some researchers define profitability by its strict accounting definition, while others address it with respect to cash flow.15 For this study, profitability status is defined as either "for-profit" or "not-for-profit" and will be based on its true accounting origins.